Alpenglow Ski Mountaineering History Project Home

 Hank and I had another conversation prompted by my upcoming talk at the Mountaineers.
 Hank said that Hans Ott had a job as a mechanic for Pan Am.
 Walter Dyke had a job at the U.W. as a physicist.
 Since jobs were precious in those days, they turned around and headed back to town rather than spend the night on Mount Shuksan.

 by Lowell SkoogHank said that he and Otto Trott had an understanding that they would turn around if conditions weren't right for the ascent.
 They roped up for the ascent of Hell's Highway.
 Hank described the final part of the climb as "like the inside of a teacup".
 It was extremely steep and they gave each other ice axe belays.
 Hank felt they made the ascent in a safe manner.
-They took their skis off for a short section on Winnie's Slide and skied all the rest.
+They took their skis off to ascend a short section on Winnie's Slide and skied all the rest.

 During the bivi they got into their blizzard tent and supported it with their heads.
 They took their boots off and put their feet in their rucksacks.
 One man was supposed to stay awake to adjust the vent to maintain fresh air in the tent.
 Hank said that Otto promptly fell asleep and Hank gave him grief about it.